Calories in a chicken and rice meal: What it actually is

 - Insulin resistance: Insulin resistance is when your cells respond poorly to insulin, making blood sugar harder to control.
 Excess body fat, especially visceral fat, is strongly linked to insulin resistance and higher type 2 diabetes risk.[7]

-- Metabolic syndrome: Metabolic syndrome is a cluster of risks like high waist circumference, blood pressure, triglycerides, blood sugar, and low HDL.
-Long-term energy surplus and low activity are common drivers, and calorie-dense “bulking” can worsen it if not monitored.[7]
+- Metabolic syndrome: Metabolic syndrome is a cluster of risks such as high waist circumference, blood pressure, triglycerides, blood sugar, and low HDL.
+Long term energy surplus and low activity are common drivers, and calorie dense “bulking” can worsen it if not monitored.[7]

 Limitations: Research rarely studies “chicken and rice” as a single intervention.
 Most evidence applies to calorie balance, macronutrient distribution, food processing, and training context.
 Individual responses vary due to genetics, sleep, stress, and baseline body composition.